-Dreams of a luxurious lifestyle and tax-free salaries continue to attract many expats to work in the UAE.
+Dreams of a luxurious lifestyle and tax-free salaries continue to attract many expats to work in the UAE, although salaries are less lucrative now than a few years ago, while housing costs have risen disproportionately.
 Abu Dhabi and Dubai are the most popular destinations and opportunities abound in a range of sectors, including banking and finance, insurance, Sharia compliance, construction, retail and services, and the telecom sector.
+Expats should note, though, that 'Emiratisation' is becoming increasingly prevalent, and with the economic fallout of Covid-19, even more preference may be given to locals in the job market.

 Most who move to the UAE do so with a confirmed job offer in place and the employer arranges the logistics and the necessary paperwork for the residence and work permit.
 Expats considering a move should be aware that career flexibility in the UAE can be limited.
 Since residence depends upon sponsorship, which is tied to an employment contract, expats will therefore find that it's not easy to move between companies.